tobwin/imgproc/README.md

+The **MorphologicalTransformOp** class provided by this package is an implementation of the [BufferedImageOp](https://docs.oracle.com/javase/8/docs/api/java/awt/image/BufferedImageOp.html) interface.
+It is intended to be a pure Java alternative to the corresponding class provided by OpenCV for Java and derives many of its syntactic features, defaults etc. from it.

+# Use

 ### BufferedImageOp

-MorphologicalTranformOp implements the BufferedImageOp interface, which is provided with the Java standard library together with a few implementations such as ConvolveOp, LookupOp and ColorConvertOp.
+The BufferedImageOp interface together with implementations such as ConvolveOp, LookupOp and ColorConvertOp comes with the Java standard library.
 The following example uses a ConvolveOp to blurr an image with a Gaussian kernel.

 ```Java
 import java.awt.image.*;